 Our topic for the Summer term is ‘Passport to Europe’ The children will begin their learning journey with their stunning start where they will create their own CPS passports and visit/take part in a range of experiences from different European countries.
 They will cook and taste samples of different foods, listen and dance to traditional music, learn the languages and recognise key landmarks from a selection of European countries.

 Their topic lessons will begin with a Geography focus, where they children will compare the United Kingdom to different European countries.
 The children will use a range of maps, atlases, globes and computer mapping to locate these countries.
 The children will then identify key physical and human characteristics: as well as; countries, major cities, capital cities and famous landmarks.

 We will also look into more detail about the different environmental regions of Europe and discuss environmental conditions such as climate landforms, soil etc.

 This topic has a large creative element to it, focusing on the curriculum areas of: Music, Art and Design and Technology.
-In Music, the children will be exploring, listening and analysing music from different historical periods, genres, styles, cultures and European countries.
-This starts with looking at Italian Opera and ending up looking at British Punk music.
-They will compare and contrast the music according to: pitch, tempo and duration.
+In Music, the children will have the opportunity to learn the violin.

 Although this topics main focus is Geography, the children will also be exposed to other curriculum areas including the science curriculum where they will be looking at ‘Rocks, Fossils and Plants’.
-In computing, they will be learning about programming and looking into how to create and debug algorithms.
+In computing, they will be learning about how to write an email and create a graph.